mwager/atonego/readme.md

 ### App Versioning ###

 We use git tags for versioning.
-However, the file `mobile/www/config.xml` [and `api/package.json`] should be manually updated on releases.
+However, the file `mobile/www/config.xml` [and `api/package.json` and `AndroidManifest.xml`] should be manually updated on releases.

 ### Deployment of the API